unicef/giga-meter-backend/README.md

 - PCDC_APP_DOWNLOAD_URL: Download URL of the latest version of [Giga Meter](https://github.com/unicef/project-connect-daily-check-app) Windows application.
 - SENTRY_DSN: To send data to [Sentry](https://docs.sentry.io/) you will set a client key, usually referred to as the SENTRY_DSN value.
 - NODE_ENV: The application environment, should be "development" or "production"
+- ADMIN_SECRET: The secret value used to generate a jwt token
+- JWT_SECRET: The secret value used to validate a jwt token
   <br />
   NOTE: <i>PROJECT_CONNECT_SERVICE_URL</i> and
   <i> DAILY_CHECK_APP_API_CODE</i> values are only required if you
   want to use in-built Giga Meter authentication and
+  <i> USE_AUTH</i> is set "true" else you can skip them. <i>ADMIN_SECRET</i> and <i>JWT_SECRET</i> values are only required if you
+  want to use in-built JWT authentication and
   <i> USE_AUTH</i> is set "true" else you can skip them.

 #### Database Setup